chrys-allan/Mountain-Shooter/README.md

 ### About

 Mountain Shooter is a 2D arcade game developed with Pygame.
-The game has 3 levels and each level level end with a timeout event.
-Score is saved in database (SQLite3))
+The game has 3 levels and each level end with a timeout event.
+Score is saved in database (SQLite3)